-The Graduate Advisement Associate supports Cooke Graduate Scholars and helps undergraduates prepare for graduate and professional school.
+The Associate for Graduate Advisement supports Cooke Graduate Scholars and helps undergraduates prepare for graduate and professional school.
 They share resources and tips on selective graduate fellowships, test preparation for graduate entrance exams, choosing the right graduate program for you, and more.